 Here’s your free guide and spreadsheet

 Why is investing so difficult?
 It seems to make sense, then why is it so hard to get started?
 There are three main reasons I can think of.
-Let me show you.

 So here’s how investing works in farmer terms.
-(Hey, I live in Wisconsin and this is what people talk about.)
+(I live in Wisconsin, this is what people talk about.)

 You buy a weak little colt for $500.
 It eats a lot of grass and over time grows into this big, beautiful, strong horse that’s now worth $2,500.

 For everything we do in life when we work really hard it eventually pays off.
 Working hard at the gym?
 You get in shape.
 Working hard at your job?
 You get promoted.
 Working hard at your business?
 You grow revenue.

-If you want to be better than the average investor it means doing something that most people can’t do, and that means putting up with years and decades of doing nothing.
+So if you want to be better than the average investor it means doing something that most people can’t do, and that means putting up with years and decades of doing nothing.

 Ready?
 Here’s the guide:

-(Simply click the image to download your copy.)
+(Simply click image to download your copy.)

-And here’s the spreadsheet:
+Here’s the spreadsheet:

-(Click the image to download.)
+(Click image to download.)